Fear & Greed Index November 2024: 10 Stock Sentiment Charts

 How does AAII Sentiment work?

-This indicator is best used as a contrary indicator; when sentiment is extremely high, it is an indication to sell, and when extremely low, and an indication to buy stocks.
+This indicator is best used as a contrarian indicator; when sentiment is extremely high, it indicates a need to sell, and when it is extremely low, it indicates a need to buy stocks.
 As Warren Buffet says, “Be fearful when others are greedy and greedy when others are fearful.”

 Historical Average 0.36 – Fear < 0.25Greed > 0.50